 Household income quartiles

-In Old Toongabbie, the 'highest' quartile is the largest group, comprising 30% of households with income.
+In Old Toongabbie, the 'highest' quartile was the largest group in 2011, comprising 30% of households with income.

 A detailed explanation of how Household Income quartiles are calculated and interpreted is available in specific data notes.